Financial Aid Office

 Please see the links below for information on specific financial aid opportunities and processes.

-To apply for financial aid, you must complete the free Application for Federal Student Aid as well as the Albizu University forms specified in the Financial Aid Process link below.
+To apply for financial aid, you must complete the free Application for Federal Student Aid as well as the Albizu University forms specified in the Financial Aid Process link found below.
 For more information or to obtain assistance in determining eligibility or applying for aid, please contact the Albizu University Financial Aid Office at: